thingsthatdothings/thingsthatdothings.github.io/_posts/2023-12-22-spot-reporter.md

 - **[calgary.spotreporters.com](https://calgary.spotreporters.com/)**

+Note:
-Plus, you can see what other people are complaining about.
+- you can see what other people are complaining about